 Let’s break down each area of the park with the characters you can generally meet there.
 Note that this can be subject to change.
-Below you’ll find information on character cavalcades (the only way you can meet characters in Hollywood Studios right now), but we’ve also included the regular meet and greets because we do hope to see them return in the future (and it this might be helpful if you are planning a trip into say, 2022.)
+Below you’ll find information on character cavalcades, but we’ve also included the regular meet and greets because we do hope to see more of them return in the future.

 - Mickey and Friends including Mickey Mouse, Minnie Mouse, Pluto, and Chip and Dale.

 - Pixar Pals including Woody, Jessie, Buzz Lightyear, Green Army Men, Mr. and Mrs. Incredible, and Edna Mode.